 For those who are unfamiliar, here’s a very brief/quick summary of who this man was (there’s a lot more to his story.
 I encourage you to check it out):

 Romero was the Archbishop of San Salvador and was a respected figure within his flock.

-What separated Romero from other priests was his willingness to publically speak out against injustices in a time when Latin America was rife with military dictatorships.
+What separated Romero from other priests was his willingness to publicly speak out against injustices in a time when Latin America was rife with military dictatorships.
 Economic divides had permeated through the social cracks that had spread through the country (and even now, after the fall of many dictatorships, continues to exist).
-Unfortunately, as in the case of many Human Rights defenders, this made him a target by those who didn’t like what he had to say.
+Unfortunately, as is the case of many Human Rights defenders, this made him a target by those who didn’t like what he had to say.

 In 1980, just one day after calling on soldiers to turn the other cheek and disobey orders (which implicated human rights violations), Romero was shot dead while celebrating mass.
 It’s unclear who shot him, but a UN truth commission found that his death was orders by the country’s prominent right-wing death squad leader, Roberto D’Aubuisson.
 El Faro, a Salvadoran online investigative journalist website, dug into the story in the late 2000s and claims they spoke with a person implicated in the plot.
 That person implicated d’Aubuisson.

 His assassination was a catalyst in driving the war.
 Guerilla groups quickly claimed him a martyr.
 The war lasted fourteen years, and since then, Romero has been elevated to “hero” status by many Salvadorans, including those in the political realm.

 Romero embodied humility.
 While I support the recognition he has garnered, the name that has taken the place of the hero troubles me.

 National heroes emerge based on who people identify with.
 Canada has its own list of national heroes: Terry Fox, Margaret Atwood, Gord Downie.
 The list is as long as the 401.